 Crash-test and image correlation: how to measure seat deformations and follow the dummy’s movements

-Crash-tests are a crucial step in the development and certification of products, especially for the automotive, aeronautical and railway industries.
+Crash tests are crucial in developing and certifying products, especially for the automotive, aeronautical, and railway industries.
 These tests simulate collision or impact scenarios in order to evaluate the resistance and safety of products.
-Among the equipment used to perform these tests is the reverse catapult, which is a device that projects…
+Among the equipment used to perform these tests is the reverse catapult, which is a device that projects an object, in…

 Digital Image Correlation (DIC) for vibration analysis